eye-division/eyedivision-site/_clients/gss.markdown

 testimonial_cite: David Valler, Global Science Spaces
 ---

 **Global Science Spaces** is the website for a new international network examining the diversity of global science spaces as hybrid physical, political-ideological and cultural forms.
-We worked with designers <a href="http://www.carlinecreative.co.uk">Carline Creative</a> to brand the site, built it in WordPress, support the hosting and now provide ongoing support.
+We worked with designers [Carline Creative](http://www.carlinecreative.co.uk) to brand the site, built it in WordPress, support the hosting and now provide ongoing support.

 <h4>Features include:</h4>
 <ul class="list-group">
 <li class="list-group-item">GSS staff can add events and blogs as required</li>